kgjerde/corporaexplorer/README.md

 ## 1\.
 Prepare data for the Shiny apps

-The `prepare_data()` function takes a data frame with, as a minimum, a `Date` and a `Text` column as input and returns a corporaexplorer object that can be explored in the package’s two Shiny apps.
-The default arguments should work fine for most use cases.
+The `prepare_data()` function returns a “corporaexplorerobject” that can be explored in the package’s two Shiny apps.

+The two most important arguments are:

+  - `dataset`: a data frame with, as a minimum, a `Text` column.
+If `date_based_corpus` is `TRUE` (the default), dataset must also contain a column “Date” (of class Date).
+  - `date_based_corpus`.
+Default is `TRUE`.
+Set to `FALSE` if the corpus is not to be organised according to document dates.
+  - `grouping_variable`.
+If date\_based\_corpus is TRUE, this argument
+    is ignored.
+If date\_based\_corpus is FALSE, this argument can be used to group the documents, e.g. if `dataset` consists of chapters belonging to different books, and the book indicated in a ‘Book’ column, set this argument to `"Book"`.

+The rest of the arguments can be used to fine-tune the presentation of the corpora in the **corporaexplorer** apps.

+`prepare_data` can also be run with a character vector as only argument.
+In this case the function will return a simple “corporaexplorerobject” with no metadata.

 After installing **corporaexplorer**, run the following in the R console to see full documentation for the `prepare_data()` function.